What is spay & neuter?

 Before your pet is either spayed or neutered, we would need to have a pre-operative appointment.
 Since your pet will undergo anesthesia or heavy sedation, our veterinarians will need to perform a full physical exam and medical review, including blood work to ensure your pet is healthy for surgery.
 In addition, we will discuss the specific procedure with you and create a post-operative recovery plan for your pet.

-The night before the procedure, you’ll need to withhold food after midnight, however your cat and dog can continue drinking water at all times.
+The night before the procedure, you’ll need to withhold food after midnight, however, your cat and dog can continue drinking water at all times.

-The day of the surgery, you’ll drop your pet off with us and they will be with us until the procedure is completed and they’ve recovered from the anesthesia.
+On the day of the surgery, you’ll drop your pet off with us and they will be with us until the procedure is completed and they’ve recovered from the anesthesia.
 We will send you constant updates throughout the process including texts with videos and photos.
 We will let you know when it’s time to pick them up later in the day.
 Before you check out our team will review with you the treatment plan for the next few days and provide you with any medications needed.